Rahul0Singh0/Java/1_Introduction/note.md

   10. hasNextFloat() : same as above statement etc.
   ### Note:
-  You can use this command javap utility.Scanner to showing all methods in Scanner
+  You can use this command 'javap utility.Scanner' to showing all methods in Scanner